 When JAM and another administrative entity collaborate to help a community develop a program using the JAM model, the advisory board of that community program will be given written information delineating the responsibilities, services and fee schedule of each partner.
 A contract will be developed and signed annually by all parties.

-If you are interested in learning more about starting a program, please contact Brett Martin, Executive Director, at [email protected] or (276) 773-0573.
+If you are interested in learning more about starting a program, please contact Brett Morris, Executive Director, at [email protected] or (276) 773-0573.
 You may also fill out the contact form below: